-So is the iPad Pro with it?
+So is the iPad Pro worth it?

 The iPad Pro is worth it.
 The new iPadOS is a workhorse and does not disappoint.
 Saving and sharing files in the cloud has become a seamless breeze.
 And as a creative professional, having the ability to quickly take notes and sketch out ideas to share with my team has been a game-changer.